Arvind Parikh: Industrialist

+Personal life

+Arvind was married to the classical singer Kishori Parikh (1929-2007).
+She was a student of prominent Kirana Gharana musicians Niaz Ahmed and Faiyaz Ahmad.
+The couple has a son, Snehal, and a daughter, Poorvi, a classical singer.

 Awards and recognition

 Parikh has been awarded the Gaurav Puraskar for the year 1997-98 by the Gujarat State Sangeet Natak Academy.
 He has also been awarded the National Award by Sangeet Natak Akademi for Instrumental music (sitar) for the year 2003.

 He was given India's third highest civilian award, the Padma Bhushan, in 2018.